Qosium results are tied to time but can also be tied to location.

 - On Linux, if you are using GPSD, Probe can connect directly to the GPSD API for real-time reading of the position.

-- If you have a GNSS receiver separated, you can send the NMEA-0183 messages to Probe over UDP.
+- If you have a position available elsewhere, e.g., in an external GNSS receiver, you can send the location to Probe using NMEA-0183 (GGA) messages over UDP.

 Open the QosiumProbe.ini file.
 It is default located in